thenickdude/blackbox/README.md

 little prep to get the OpenLog ready for use, so here are the details:

 ### Firmware
-The OpenLog should be flashed with the [OpenLog Lite firmware][] using Arduino IDE in order to minimise dropped frames (target the "Arduino Uno").
-Note that the .hex file currently in the OpenLog repository is out of date with respect to the .ino source file, use the version I've built in the `tools/blackbox/openlog/` directory instead.
-Or you can build your own .hex file if you add the [required libraries][] to your Arduino libraries directory.
+The OpenLog should be flashed with the [OpenLog Lite firmware][] or the special Blackbox variant using the Arduino IDE in order to minimise dropped frames (target the "Arduino Uno").
+The Blackbox variant of the firmware ensures that the OpenLog is running at the correct baud-rate and does away for the need for a `CONFIG.TXT` file to set up the OpenLog.
+You can find the Blackbox firmware variant in `tools/blackbox/OpenLog_v3_Blackbox/`.

+If you decide to use the OpenLog Lite firmware instead, note that the .hex file for OpenLog Lite currently in the OpenLog repository is out of date with respect to their .ino source file, so you'll need to build it yourself after adding the [required libraries][] to your Arduino libraries directory.

 To flash the firmware, you'll need to use an FTDI programmer like the [FTDI Basic Breakout][] along with some way of switching the Tx and Rx pins over (since the OpenLog has them switched) like the [FTDI crossover][].